 HOMERe project promotes internship mobility between Mediterranean countries, and is predominantly aimed at high-profile students in their last year of study before graduation.
 The objective is to ease their transition from the academic environment to qualified entry-level roles in their own country – in a region where youth unemployment often increases with the level of education.

-“HOMERe – High Opportunity for Mediterranean Executive Recruitment” will improve the cross-cutting skills and increase the employability of Mediterranean high-profile students currently in their last year of study before graduation.
+High Opportunity for Mediterranean Executive Recruitment (HOMERe) improves the cross-cutting skills and increases the employability of Mediterranean high-profile students currently in their last year of study before graduation.
 The project aims to tackle youth unemployment and underemployment and help those taking part in the project to secure a graduate position that is relevant to their qualifications and is in their own country.

 But by far the most innovative aspect of the project is that participating companies must consider employment opportunities in the intern’s country of origin after the successful completion of the internship (local branch, subsidiary, provider, etc.).

 Nine Euro-Mediterranean countries are currently involved in the project: Algeria, Egypt, France, Greece, Italy, Lebanon, Spain, Morocco and Tunisia.

 The project consortium includes a mix of academic and economic organisations.